-Land and buildings are measured at fair value in accordance with Queensland Treasury's Non-Current Asset Accounting Policies.
+Land, buildings and infrastructure are measured at fair value in accordance with Queensland Treasury's Non-Current Asset Accounting Policies.
 These assets are reported at their revalued amounts, being the fair value at the date of valuation, less any subsequent accumulated depreciation and impairment losses, where applicable.